bakpakin/Fennel/tutorial.md

 ## Back to tables just for a bit

-Strings that don't have spaces in them can use the `:keyword` syntax instead, which is often used for table keys:
+Strings that don't have spaces in them can use the `:shorthand` syntax instead, which is often used for table keys:

 ```fennel